Refund Policies and Methods

 TAP fees are non-refundable.

-Refunds by Credit Card
+Refund by Credit Card

 Credit card refunds are issued when the amount of the credit balance is equal to or less than the total amount of credit card payments.